Whitexp/android_device_samsung_totoro_cyanmobile/README.md

 This may took few hours depending on your internet speed.

-You will get full CyanMobile repo with P350 device folder (device/lge/p350), ready to build CM for P350.
+You will get full CyanMobile repo with Totoro folder (device/samsung/totoro), ready to build CM for Totoro.

 How to build
 ------------